-We've collected pitch deck examples from some of the most well-known internet startups in the last few years like Airbnb, Facebook, Buffer, Slidebean.
+We've collected elevator pitch deck examples from some of the most well-known internet startups in the last few years like Airbnb, Facebook, Buffer, Slidebean.

 An elevator pitch is a succinct 20-30 second speech geared to convince someone about a product or company.
 Having a good elevator pitch ready can help entrepreneurs make the best of brief encounters with potential investors at parties, business events, or elevators.
 An elevator pitch is a prime chance to make a good first impression and generate interest in the company.

 Capturing someone’s attention in a short span of time is quite a challenge.
-Here are some example elevator pitches, coupled with advice from some of the best marketing professionals in the business to help you nail your elevator pitch.
+Here are some elevator pitch examples, coupled with advice from some of the best marketing professionals in the business to help you nail your elevator pitch:

 The key to crafting a good pitch deck is to keep it short and crisp while covering all the pertinent information.
 All the relevant information from the pitch deck should be condensed into a concise 30-second speech.
 It should explain the genuine need for the product in the market, its unique selling point, what differentiates the product from its competitors and the business model—all of this in under 30 seconds.